multiOTP/multiotp/readme_4.3.2.5.txt

-                            More verbosity in the logs in debug mode Specific parameters order in QRCode for Microsoft Authenticator support (thanks to Erik Nylund) 2013-12-23 4.1.0   SysCo/al The open source edition of multiOTP(r) is OATH certified ;-) (that means full compatibility with any OATH tokens and encrypted PSKC import support) Raspberry Pi nano-computer is now fully supported Basic web interface
+                            More verbosity in the logs in debug mode Specific parameters order in QRCode for Microsoft Authenticator support (thanks to Erik Nylund) 2013-12-23 4.1.0   SysCo/al The open source edition of multiOTP is OATH certified ;-) (that means full compatibility with any OATH tokens and encrypted PSKC import support) Raspberry Pi nanocomputer is now fully supported Basic web interface
                             Self-registration of hardware tokens is now possible PAP mode: if self-registration is enabled, a user can register a non-attributed token by typing [serial number][OTP] instead of [OTP].
 If user has a prefix PIN, type [serial number][PIN][OTP]) PAP/CHAP mode: if self-registration is enabled, a user can register a non-attributed token by typing
                              [username:serialnumber] as the username and the [OTP] in the password field.
-If user has a prefix PIN, he must type [PIN][OTP] in the password field Automatic resync/unlock option during authentication (PAP only).
+                             If user has a prefix PIN, [PIN][OTP] must be typed in the password field Automatic resync/unlock option during authentication (PAP only).
 When the autoresync option is enabled, any user can resync his token by typing [OTP1] [OTP2] in the password field.
                              If user has a prefix PIN, he must type [PIN][OTP1] [PIN][OTP2].
                             Tokens with less than 3 characters are not accepted anymore in CheckToken() Default Linux file mode is now set by default (0666 for created and changed files) Error 28 is returned if the file is not writable, even after a successful login